-Before moving to Boulder, John was part of an operation that grew from selling to his high school peers to dealing his surrounding towns.
-The drug operation eventually spanned his entire county.
+Before moving to Boulder, John was part of an operation that grew from selling to his high school peers to dealing to his surrounding towns.
+The operation eventually spanned his entire county.

 “I started doing it for some extra cash,” he said.
 “Some people I knew actually needed it, and some just wanted to get high.”